No Tags Found!

 From India, Mumbai

-HRA is paid only to persons who work for us in the location but having his own house in some other place.
-Now when you hire a person, there will be an understanding that he has to stay in the location where he has to work and in order to make him available in the location we will offer, IN ADDITION TO SALARY, an amount with which he can take a house on lease.
+HRA is paid only to persons who work for us in the location but have their own house in some other place.
+When you hire a person, there will be an understanding that they have to stay in the location where they have to work.
+In order to make them available in the location we offer, IN ADDITION TO SALARY, an amount with which they can take a house on lease.
 This is called HRA.
-Depending upon the category of employees, you can have different slabs of HRA.
-It can be a dormetry kind of arrangement with common bath room etc, the rent of which is paid by the employer himself, in the case of workers; it can be flats in the case of middle level employees or furnished villas for others.
+Depending on the category of employees, you can have different slabs of HRA.
+It can be a dormitory kind of arrangement with a common bathroom, etc., the rent of which is paid by the employer himself, in the case of workers; it can be flats in the case of middle-level employees or furnished villas for others.
 The cost of rent can be added to your CTC but not in GROSS SALARY.
 Obviously, for local employees or people from the same locality, this will not be available.
-That is not at all an issue also.
-Why we pay to to some employees? because we need them to be available in the place of operation.
+That is not an issue either.
+Why do we pay to some employees?
+Because we need them to be available at the place of operation.

-In the above arrangement, if an employee could not come to office for, say, four days, due to some reasons and since he had no leave to his credit the days were marked as Leave without Pay, then he will get the HRA in full but four days salary on the basis of gross salary only be deducted.
-In the case of HRA as a component of gross salary he will not get it.
-The first case recognises that he is still in the locality though could not come to office and as such he should pay rent to the landlord in full even though he did not go to office for a few days (for the landlord whether he goes to office or not is not at all an issue).
-The when it is a part of gross salary he will lose it for four days.
-If it is lost there should be a reason.
-The reason is that he didnot attend to his office and as per terms and conditions of employment, HRA is a part of gross wages and that will be proportionally deducted when he is absent.
+In the above arrangement, if an employee could not come to the office for, say, four days, due to some reasons and since they had no leave to their credit, the days were marked as Leave without Pay.
+Then they will get the HRA in full but four days' salary on the basis of gross salary will only be deducted.
+In the case of HRA as a component of gross salary, they will not get it.
+The first case recognizes that they are still in the locality though they could not come to the office.
+As such, they should pay rent to the landlord in full even though they did not go to the office for a few days (for the landlord whether they go to the office or not is not at all an issue).
+When it is a part of the gross salary, they will lose it for four days.
+If it is lost, there should be a reason.
+The reason is that they did not attend their office, and as per the terms and conditions of employment, HRA is a part of gross wages and that will be proportionally deducted when they are absent.

 From India, Kannur

-But my query is in the above case should the new ruling be followed in this case?
-Bcoz all of the components are not universally paid to all employees
+According to the Supreme Court rule, special allowances should be included in the PF calculation.
+My query is, in the above case, should the new ruling be followed considering that all components are not universally paid to all employees?

 Priya